Honours System

 The honours of the Principality of Kaharagia recognise service and merit to the Nation and the Crown.
 Honours are conferred in three forms: Orders of Knighthood, Decorations, and Medals.

-The Sovereign serves as fons honorum — the fount of honour — and is the source of all honours in the Principality.
-The Chancellery of the Royal Kaharagian Honours and the Honours Committee review nominations and make recommendations.
+The Sovereign serves as fons honorum (the fount of honour) and is the source of all honours in the Principality.
+The Honours Chancellery and the Honours Committee review nominations and make recommendations.
 The final decision to confer any honour rests solely with the Sovereign.

 Orders of Knighthood confer membership in an Order and represent the highest honours of the Principality.
 Members are recorded in the register of their respective Order.